orange-puff/learning-python/chapter-2/README.md

     **Note, it's better to add this values to a list first and then open the file to write all the contents to it**

 ## CSV Files: 2-3
+Open `2-3.py` to get started.

+In this final section, we will talk about reading/writing from a different type of file called a [`csv` file](https://en.wikipedia.org/wiki/Comma-separated_values).
+We can store tabular data in these files, just like in Excel.
+It is very common for data sets to be stored in `csv` files.

+We start by reading the contents of the file.
+Note that we first open the file and then copy its data to a `list`.
+This is because we can only access the file data while the file is open, i.e. within the `with` statement.